 The Cybertronian characters have been available for photo opportunities at Universal Studios Hollywood for many months, with Optimus Prime and Bumblebee roaming the park since Transformers: The Ride 3D first opened there in May 2012 and Megatron arriving earlier this year.

 It’s been more than three years since Disney first tested a talking character meet-and-greet, with an interactive version of Mickey Mouse first appearing at Disneyland’s Toontown, then again at the World of Color grand opening.
-But other than a few occasional appearances since, including at the 2011 D23 Expo and once at Walt Disney World, talking Mickey has yet to begin conversing with guests on a daily basis like the Transformers are doing now.
+But other than a few occasional appearances since, including at the 2011 D23 Expo and once at Walt Disney World, talking Mickey has yet to begin conversing with Guests daily like the Transformers are doing now.